solarslurpi/OG-GrowBuddy/pages/cam_buddy.md

 # Software
 Software was built using the Arduino IDE.
 The main pieces include:

-- [ESP32-CAM Video Streaming Web Code](https://randomnerdtutorials.com/esp32-cam-video-streaming-web-server-camera-home-assistant/): After much gringing and nashing of teeth, I ended up using the simplest Arduino code for video streaming from the ESP32-CAM.
+- [ESP32-CAM Video Streaming Web Code](https://randomnerdtutorials.com/esp32-cam-video-streaming-web-server-camera-home-assistant/): After much grinding and nashing of teeth, I ended up using the simplest Arduino code for video streaming from the ESP32-CAM.
 I found [Rui Santos's Random Nerd tutorial](https://randomnerdtutorials.com/esp32-cam-video-streaming-web-server-camera-home-assistant/) to be very helpful.
+Hmmm...the code seems to run a bit qwirky, occasionally freezing and rebooting.
+However, so far I have not missed taking an image, so there is continual running.
-- The code for storing the image on a Raspberry Pi server is pinned to run on the ESP32's Core0 (see [`initStorePicFTPonCore0()`]())
+- The code for storing the image on a Raspberry Pi server is pinned to run on the ESP32's Core0 (see [`initStorePicFTPonCore0()`](https://github.com/solarslurpi/GrowBuddy/blob/cdc84a9b7d882e8746123f16a8f8e802f8390ff4/camBuddy_code/camBuddy/storePicFTPonCore0.cpp))

 - [FTP Arduino client]